Skip to content

 ICAO standards and machine-readable zones

-The International Civil Aviation Organization (ICAO) defines the standards for machine-readable travel documents in the ICAO Doc 9303 series, applicable across all 193 ICAO member states.
+The International Civil Aviation Organization (ICAO) defines the standards for machine-readable travel documents in the ICAO Doc 9303 series, applicable across all 193 ICAO member states, including Australia.

 MRZ format for passports (TD3)

 The TD3 format uses two lines of 44 characters.
-Line 1 contains the document type (P), the issuing state code (GBR for UK), surname, and given names.
+Line 1 contains the document type (P), the issuing state code (AUS for Australia), surname, and given names.
 Line 2 contains the passport number, nationality, date of birth, sex, expiry date, optional data, and check digits.
-Each data block is followed by a check digit calculated using the algorithm defined in Part 4 of Doc 9303.

-MRZ format for BRPs and ID cards (TD1)
+MRZ format for ImmiCards and ID cards (TD1)

-BRPs use the TD1 format: three lines of 30 characters.
+ImmiCards use the TD1 format: three lines of 30 characters.
 Line 1 contains the document type, issuing state, and document number with check digit.
 Line 2 contains date of birth, sex, expiry date, nationality, and optional data.
 Line 3 contains the holder's name.
-A composite check digit on line 2 validates the entire data set.

-The UK issues several identity document types, each with distinct security features and verification requirements.
-Unlike many EU countries, the UK does not have a national identity card, making the passport the primary government-issued identity document for British citizens.
+Australia does not have a national identity card, making the passport the primary government-issued identity document for Australian citizens.
+However, several state and territory documents are widely used.

-The current UK passport (issued since 2020) features a navy blue cover and contains a polycarbonate data page with laser-engraved personalisation.
+The current Australian passport features a dark blue cover and contains a polycarbonate data page with laser-engraved personalisation.
 Key verification points:

 • RFID chip with BAC and EAC protection